 Meaning: This proverb means that speaking kindly and gently can bring convenience and support to others like a tree that gives life.
 Nevertheless, speaking in a hurtful or deceitful way can cause great harm and sadness, like crushing someone’s spirit.
 So it enables us to be mindful of the words we use and to speak with kindness and honesty to lift others rather than bring them down.

 Meaning: This proverb is that talking excessively or trying to justify one’s sins with many words does not absolve the wrongdoing.
-Rather, it emphasizes the importance of being wise and restrained in speech.
+Rather, it emphasises the importance of being wise and restrained in speech.

-Meaning: This phrase represents the principle of supporting for the marginalized and vulnerable in society.
+Meaning: This phrase represents the principle of supporting the marginalised and vulnerable in society.
 It urges individuals to use their voice and influence to stand up for those who are unable to advocate for themselves.
-This includes advocating for the rights and well-being of those who are oppressed, disadvantaged, or without a voice, such as the impoverished, the voiceless, and the marginalized.
+This includes advocating for the rights and well-being of those who are oppressed, disadvantaged, or without a voice, such as the impoverished, the voiceless, and the marginalised.

 Meaning: This proverb highlights the stark contrast between gossiping and being trustworthy.
 It suggests that someone who engages in gossiping will betray the trust placed in them by sharing secrets or private information with others.
 Conversely, a trustworthy individual will honour the confidence given to them and keep secrets confidential, demonstrating integrity and reliability.

 Meaning: The phrase “Speak up and judge fairly defend the rights of the poor and needy” encapsulates a call to action for justice and compassion.
-It emphasizes the importance of speaking out against injustice and ensuring fair treatment for all particularly those who are disadvantaged or marginalized in society.
+It emphasises the importance of speaking out against injustice and ensuring fair treatment for all particularly those who are disadvantaged or marginalised in society.

 Bible Verse on Speaking